PREGNANCY REFLECTIONS: WHAT MADE A DIFFERENCE

 1st Trimester

 Don’t wait to eat.
 Seriously.
 The moment you feel even a whisper of hunger, it’s too late.
-Eat right away in the morning.
+Eat right away in the morning, protein is key.
 Keep snacks close.
 Think of it less like eating and more like… managing nausea with food.
 Grazing is your friend.
-Pretend you're a foraging woodland creature — always nibbling, never starving.
+Pretend you're a foraging woodland creature - always nibbling, never starving.

 Stick with your usual (already solid) diet.
 You don't need to suddenly become a lentil-and-egg machine.
 Your baseline is already healthy - trust that.
 No need to shock your system trying to “optimize” every bite.
 Ease into any changes slowly and listen to what your body actually wants.